A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Concluding Remarks

 \section{Concluding Remarks}

-This study introduced a multimodal, retrieval-augmented chatbot framework designed to advance safety training and hazard recognition within Industry 5.0 manufacturing environments.
-Grounded in a rigorous Design Science Research (DSR) methodology, the work systematically addressed three critical requirements for next-generation safety systems, namely, accuracy, latency, and cost, through an experimentally validated approach.
+This study introduced a multimodal, RAG-based chatbot framework designed to advance safety training and hazard recognition within Industry 5.0 manufacturing environments.
+Grounded in a rigorous Design Science Research methodology, the work systematically addressed three critical requirements for next-generation safety systems, namely, accuracy, latency, and cost, through an experimentally validated approach.
 The final system integrates text, image, and voice modalities with multiple retrieval strategies to deliver contextually grounded, real-time safety guidance.
-Beyond the artifact itself, a secondary contribution of our work is a publicly available benchmark that can help to evaluate future AI solutions in manufacturing settings.
+Beyond the artifact, a secondary contribution of our work is a publicly available benchmark that can help to evaluate future AI manufacturing solutions.

 We argue that our empirical results are of great value to practitioners, as they demonstrate how different retrieval strategies and model configurations can exert a significant influence on system performance.
 In particular, our findings highlight the multi-objective nature of RAG configuration optimization, where trade-offs among correctness, speed, and expense must be balanced.
 This leads to interesting future research directions, where one can explore Pareto-based optimization frameworks to systematically identify non-dominated solutions that best balance accuracy, latency, and cost given a manufacturing facility’s needs and budget.
 Our results with a local RAG approach suggest another promising avenue for future work.
 In particular, by fine-tuning lightweight local LLMs and combining them with efficient, on-premise RAG pipelines, one can potentially reduce both operational costs and response latency while preserving accuracy.
+Finally, given the safety-critical context, future work should evaluate trust calibration by measuring over-reliance (accepting incorrect advice) and under-reliance (ignoring correct guidance) in realistic user studies.
+Such studies can also test behavioral interventions to better align reliance with system reliability.
 These directions can further enhance our contribution of a framework and empirical foundation for next-generation AI-driven safety training systems, which marks a step toward human–AI collaboration that enhances safety, efficiency, and resilience in smart manufacturing environments.